alzwded/webgl-render-fea-hex/index.md

 And here's something that's not scientific visualization:
 + [shadow map~~s~~ (okay, just one)](./shadows/pcf/main.html).
-+ and here's the same thing, but with [light occlusion](./shadows/pcfPlusLightOcclusion/main.html), which is not working very well for some reason.
++ and here's the same thing, but with [light occlusion](./shadows/pcfPlusLightOcclusion/main.html)!